 If further assessment of a pupil appears appropriate following discussion with staff, the Head of SSSD will discuss the most appropriate form of assessment with parents/guardians.
-An initial assessment may be completed with the pupil by a member of the SSSD staff qualified in assessment of specific learning difficulties.
-The assessment takes account of previous screening information.
-A report is compiled and discussed with HsM and parents/guardians with recommendations for support and/ or further assessment by an educational psychologist as appropriate.
+An initial interview may be completed with the pupil by a member of the SSSD staff qualified in assessment of specific learning difficulties.